LightMem: Lightweight and Efficient Memory-Augmented Generation: experiments

 \subsection{experimental setup}

-\textbf{Experimental Details.} (1) Our experiments adopt a realistic \textbf{\textit{Incremental Dialogue Turn Feeding}} setting, where dialogue turns are processed sequentially as they arrive.
-This mirrors practical applications where the full dialogue history is unavailable until the conversation concludes~\citep{hu2025evaluatingmemoryllmagents}.
+\textbf{Experimental Details.} (1) Our experiments adopt a realistic \textbf{\textit{Incremental Dialogue Turn Feeding}} setting, where the entire dialogue history is fed and processed \textbf{at the turn level, one turn at a time}.
+This reflects practical scenarios where interactions between user and model is incrementally formed turn by turn.~\citep{hu2025evaluatingmemoryllmagents}.
 (2) For considerations of both efficiency and effectiveness, we employ LLMLingua-2 as our pre-compressor throughout all subsequent experiments.
-(3) The attention scores for topic segmentation are also obtained using LLMLingua-2; therefore, the size of the sensory memory buffer matches the model's context window length, which is 512 tokens.
+(3) The attention scores for topic segmentation are also obtained using LLMLingua-2, the size of the sensory memory buffer is 512 tokens.
+All specific models used in this paper, can be found in Table~\ref{tab:function_model_map}.